raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 When a DSO request message is received with the MESSAGE ID field set to zero, the receiver MUST NOT generate any response.
-For example, if the DSO-TYPE in the Primary TLV is unrecognized, then a DSNOTIMP error MUST NOT be returned; instead the receiver MUST forcibly abort the connection immediately.
+For example, if the DSO-TYPE in the Primary TLV is unrecognized, then a DSONOTIMP error MUST NOT be returned; instead the receiver MUST forcibly abort the connection immediately.

 Unacknowledged request messages MUST NOT be used "speculatively"